fadingecho/rise/README.md

 Ignore the first line, it is deprecated now.
 And the second line goes the parameter settings : ls_ratio, maxage, size_of_hypergraph, popsize, maxgen, ls_rate.
 Following lines show the results, the last percentage number is the the proportion of the most individuals.

 ## Verification
 You can use the tool in SSA folder, see [SSA Instructions](./SSA/Instructions.pdf).
-If you do that, do not use multi-thread under IC model, there is a bug.
-In the course paper, we use monto-carlo simulation results.
+If you do that, do not use multi-thread under IC model, there seems to be a bug.
+In the paper, we use monto-carlo simulation results.

 ## Other Information
 I built this project based on https://github.com/KRM7/genetic-algorithms and